 The plowing or shoveling of snow onto or into the roadway is conduct that may violate section 181 of the Highway Traffic Act.Learn More

-How Serious is a Traffic Ticket For Disobeying a Sign?
+How Much Is the Fine For Disobeying a Road Sign?
 A Disobey Sign Charge Is a Relatively Minor Charge That May Involve Significant Concerns.
-The Fine...Learn More
+The Fine For...Learn More

 Similarly to driving at an excessive rate of speed, driving unnecessarily slowly can also be dangerous and unlawful.Learn More